 The purposes of the 2015 Plan are to encourage and enable selected employees, directors and independent contractors of the Company and its affiliates to acquire or increase their holdings of the Company's common stock and other equity-based interests in the Company and/or to provide other incentive awards in order to promote a closer identification of their interests with those of the Company and its stockholders, and to provide flexibility to the Company in its ability to motivate, attract and retain the services of participants upon whose judgment, interest and special effort the successful conduct of its operation largely depends.
-If approved by our stockholders at the Annual Meeting, the 2015 Plan, as amended and restated will be effective June 9, 2016, and awards can be granted under the 2015 Plan until April 15, 2026 or the Plan's earlier termination by the Board.
+If approved by our stockholders at the 2017 Annual Meeting, the 2015 Plan, as amended and restated will be effective June 15, 2017, and awards can be granted under the 2015 Plan until April 15, 2026, or the Plan's earlier termination by the Board.
 Awards may be granted to selected employees, directors and independent contractors of the Company or its affiliates in the discretion of the Administrator (as defined below under "Administration; Amendment and Termination").
-As of April 18, 2016, approximately 20 employees, 7 directors and 4 independent contractors were eligible to be selected to participate in the 2015 Plan.
+As of April 24, 2017, approximately ten (10) employees, five (5) non-employee directors and two (2) independent contractors were eligible to be selected to participate in the 2015 Plan.